Jeff Stoughton

 Jeffrey R. Stoughton (born July 26, 1963) is a Canadian retired curler.
 He is a three-time Brier champion and two-time World champion as skip.
-Stoughton retired from competitive curling in 2015.
-He is currently the National Men's Coach and Program Manager for Curling Canada, as well as being the head coach of the Canadian Mixed Doubles National Team.
+Curling throughout his career out of the Charleswood Curling Club, Stoughton retired from competitive curling in 2015.
+Following his career, he served the National Men's Coach and Program Manager for Curling Canada, as well as being the head coach of the Canadian Mixed Doubles National Team.

 Career

 Stoughton's first national championship came in 1988 when he won the Canadian Mixed Curling Championship.
 He won the mixed once again in 1991.
 1991 was the same year Stoughton attended his first Brier.
 His team of Dave Iverson, Ken Tresoor and Garry VanDenBerghe finished 6-5.
 Five years later, at the 1996 Labatt Brier, Stoughton and his team of Tresoor, VanDenBerghe, and Steve Gould went all the way, losing only two games en route to the championship, defeating Kevin Martin of Alberta in the final.
 At the subsequent World Championship, Stoughton went on to lose just one game, winning the Championship against Warwick Smith of Scotland.
 At the 1997 Olympic Curling Trials, Jeff and his play played well, but narrowly missed the playoffs at 5-4.

 Stoughton would return to the 1999 Labatt Brier with 2 new players, Jon Mead and Doug Armstrong replacing Tresoor and Gould.
 The team went 10-3 winning in the final against Guy Hemmings of Quebec.
 However, at the 1999 Worlds, Stoughton's team would not be as successful as they were in 1996.
 The team went 9-2, but one of their losses was in the final against Hammy McMillan of Scotland.
 Stoughton and his Manitoba four-some returned to the 2000 Labatt Brier.
 The team, who had an excellent round robin, would bow out in the first game of the playoffs, and finish with a 9-4 record.
 At the 2001 Olympic Curling Trials, the team would for the second straight time miss the playoffs by just 1 game, going 5-4.

 At the 2005 Olympic Curling Trials, Stoughton would come the closest he ever would to reaching the Olympics.
 He finished the round robin in 2nd place behind the Brad Gushue rink (skipped for this event by Russ Howard throwing second stones), and defeated then John Morris in the semifinal.
 In the final, Gushue made a steal of two in the 4th end which put Stoughton in a 6-2 hole, which proved to be costly.
 Stoughton was unable to score the needed second point in the 10th end to tie the match, leading him to lose by a final score of 8-7.
 Following this loss, Stoughton's third, Jon Mead took a four year break from curling (after the upcoming 2006 Brier).